Warning, borrowing money also costs money.

 Every day in the news, in the media, we hear about the credit crisis and austerity measures to boost growth.

-You didn’t jump on the bandwagon and honestly, you don’t understand anything anymore.
+You haven’t jumped on the bandwagon and honestly, you don’t understand it anymore.

 Here’s a quick overview to get you up to speed.